laravel-notification-channels/channels/README.md

 ### Available SnsMessage methods

-- `create([])`: Accepts an array of key-values where the keys corresponds to the methods bellow and the values are passed as parameters.
+- `create([])`: Accepts an array of key-values where the keys corresponds to the methods below and the values are passed as parameters.
 - `body('')`: Accepts a string value for the notification body.
-Messages with more than 140 characters will be splitted into many by SNS without breaking any words.
+Messages with more than 140 characters will be split into multiple messages by SNS without breaking any words.
 - `promotional(bool)`: Sets the SMS attribute as the promotional delivery type (default).
 Optimizes the delivery for lower costs.
 - `transactional(bool)`: Sets the SMS attribute as the transactional delivery type.
 Optimizes the delivery to achieve the highest reliability (it also costs more).